 Things to think about and include in your birth plan:

-You can download an NHS Choices birth plan template.
+You can download an NHS birth plan template.
 While you're writing your birth plan, talk to your midwife about your choices so they understand and can advise you.